samkelleher/cordova-plugin-applepay/README.md

 - ApplePay.completeLastTransaction

 ## ApplePay.canMakePayments
-Detects if the current iDevice supports Apple Pay and has any capable cards registered.
+Detects if the current iDevice supports Apple Pay and has any *capable* cards registered.

-If the `errorCallback` is called, the device does not support Apple Pay.
-See the message to see why.
-If the `successCallback` is called, you're good to go ahead and display the related UI.

 ```
 ApplePay.canMakePayments()